 COMMITMENT TO COMMUNITY

-While publishing books is our reason for being, CavanKerry has a deep commitment to community outreach.
+While publishing books is our reason for being, CavanKerry has a deep commitment to connecting with the community.
 Since its inception in 2000, CavanKerry’s mission has included the creation of programs that bring our books and writers to diverse audiences where they live, work, and receive services.

 Presenting Poetry & Prose: